kriszyp/msgpackr/README.md

 let extEncoder = new Encoder();
 addExtension({
 	Class: MyCustomClass,
-	tag: 311, // register our own extension code (a tag code > 255)
-	encode(instance, encode) {
+	tag: 43311, // register our own extension code (a tag code) encode(instance, encode) {
 		// define how your custom class should be encoded encode(instance.myData); // return a buffer